D&D Barbarian Guide for Beginners

 Danger Sense

-Wisdom affects Perception and several important saving throws.
-A moderate score is useful.
+Wisdom feeds Perception and several saves; a middling score is fine.

 Path of the Berserker